English at Christ Church

 Spelling, vocabulary, grammar and punctuation

 There are two statutory appendices in the New Curriculum on Spelling and on Vocabulary, Grammar and Punctuation.
-Spellings are taught weekly and are sent home in children’s spelling journal for them to learn.
-These are then reinforced in school.
-Grammar and punctuation is taught as part of the literacy lesson.
+Spellings are taught weekly using Literary Leaves meaning spellings are meaningful and can be used in context during the current book sequence.
+These spellings are sent home weekly for them to learn at home.
+Grammar and punctuation is taught as part of the English lesson.
 Grammar and Punctuation is taught through writing and reading sessions.
-Teachers use the correct terminology expected for each Year group in classrooms and expect the children to use and understand it (bossy verbs / Imperative verbs’).
+The Literary Curriculum embeds phonics, spelling and grammar throughout their book sequences to allow children to cover the full curriculum whilst also using these skills purposefully and in context.

 Click here to view the National Curriculum Spelling Appendix Years 1-6

-Click here to view the National Curriculum Vocab, Grammar and Punctuation Appendix Years 1-6
+Click here to view the National Curriculum Vocabulary, Grammar and Punctuation Appendix Years 1-6

 Reading at Christ Church

-In Key Stage Two, reading is mainly taught through our Talk for Writing approach.
 Pupils are given excellent opportunities to improve their reading skills, such as inference and comprehension by talking and coming to judgements both as a class or independently, through taught sessions.
 As well as this, pupils also have opportunities each week to read aloud at school and are expected to take their reading journals home so that they can read to an adult.
-Click here for an overview of reading provision across the school

 The Book Trust